harithakapu1714/Diabetics-prediction-system/README.md

 By comparing all the models finnaly,I go with the SVM (which gets better results ) for diabetics prediction Also,I designed a small tKinter window for GUI interface

-OUTPUT : for output run model.py
+OUTPUT : for output run : python model.py